 Because New Jersey has a large number of licensed drivers, there are many insurance companies that provide car insurance policies to residents.
 If you’re unhappy with your current rate, there are other companies that might give you a better offer.

 Based on J.D.
 Power score ratings and affordability, these insurance companies made the list of top car insurance companies in New Jersey.

 |Provider||Average annual full coverage premium||J.D.
 Power customer satisfaction score|

 Geico is known for its low car insurance rates across the nation and in New Jersey.
 It also has a mobile app that allows customers to manage their policy and file a claim from their phone.

 State Farm is known for offering affordable rates in New Jersey.
 The company also provides customizable coverage options and discounts.
-State Farm is especially affordable for teen drivers and good student drivers.
+State Farm is especially affordable for teen drivers and college student drivers.

 Average car insurance cost in New Jersey

-In New Jersey, drivers pay an average of $1,706 each year for full coverage car insurance and $727 each year for minimum coverage car insurance.
+In New Jersey, drivers pay an average of $1,757 each year for full coverage car insurance and $847 each year for minimum coverage car insurance.
 This is close to the national average of $1,738 per year for full coverage.
-However, the actual amount you’ll pay for car insurance in New Jersey depends on a number of factors, like your age, zip code, type of car and the safety features in the car.
-Some of the cheapest car insurance companies in New Jersey, according to Bankrate, are NJM, Amica and Geico.

 Because New Jersey is a mostly urban area, the state has a high population density and more cars on the road.
 That means car accidents are more likely, which is reflected in the higher-than-average auto insurance premiums.